 It’s even worse for younger drivers.
 Drivers 18 to 24 say they don’t use their turn indicators.
 Perhaps doing so interferes with talking and texting while driving.

 From where I sit, it’s not just a safety issue or a matter of courtesy.
-It’s also a communication issue.
+It’s also a communications issue.

 Because I provide executive coaching and leadership development, I think about how behaviors in one area of a person’s life (driving a car, for instance) might show up in another place (like leading a team at work).